peterhinch/micropython-micropower/README.md

 This produces a value of delay for presenting to ``wakeup()`` and enables a timed sleep or standby to be resumed after a tamper or WKUP interrupt.
 To use it, execute ``savetime`` before commencing the sleep/standby.
 Arguments ``delta`` normally the original delay period in mS, ``addr`` the address where the time was saved (default 1021).
+The function can raise an exception in response to a number of errors such as the case where a time was not saved or the RTC was adjusted after saving.
+The defensive coder will trap these!

 The test program ``ttest.py`` illustrates its use.
-Note that, at the time of writing (18th Oct 2015) the firmware has a bug which resets the RTC after a tamper event.
-This prevents the resumption of delays after a tamper event.
-A PR is in the pipeline.

 ### RTC Backup registers (``rtcregs`` object)